pentandra/lifepreserver/content/blog/reimagining-research-communications/index.md

 * Stimulating and enabling competition.

-While some of these seem like they are a reaction and are tied to current frustrations, I think there are some timeless principles in there that could be distilled and applied in many different situations and contexts.
+While some of these seem like they are a reaction and are tied to current frustrations, I think some timeless principles exist within that could be distilled and would then be applicable to many different situations and contexts in knowledge work.

 Something that stuck out to me from group discussions was the idea of currency, or the free exchange of value in an ecosystem. _What is it that provides value